Let me take a wild guess.

 In our tests, it delivered a razor-sharp cut through dry wood.
 The plastic handle feels sturdy and comes with a rubber coating that ensures a steady grip.
 That also reduces the overall force that you need to generate.
 Coming to safety, there’s a safety lock for locking it out in both open and closed positions.

 With a weight of just over 7 ounces and a length of 7 inches, it’s a compact saw.
 There’s also a leather handle for easy handling.
 Most of all, the compact size allows you to use it at odd angles and very close to the ground.
+All of these factors combined make it one of the best survival folding saws for surviving in the wilderness or an urban environment.

 What Needs Improvement